JamesDMSpeed/MooseAlbedo-C/README.md

 This is the README for John Salisbury's master's project with NTNU.
 <br/><br/>
 ## Project Title:
 How do moose influence climate?
-The effect of moose browsing on surface albedo in successional boreal forest.
+The effect of moose browsing on surface albedo in successional Norwegian boreal forest.
 <br/><br/>
 ## Question 1:
-### Does moose exclosure affect estimated surface albedo in Norwegian successional boreal forest?
+### Does moose exclosure affect estimated surface albedo in successional Norwegian boreal forest?

 **Summary**:
 This component of the project is aimed at determining whether moose exclusion has an impact on surface albedo in Norwegian successional boreal forests.
 It uses three approaches to model the effects of moose exclosure on albedo: